 Dialogue about integration best practices should start early.
-After all this may be one of the value enhancers the seller used in getting their price.
+After all, this may be one of the value enhancers the seller used in getting their price.
 The buyer must be determined which practices of the acquired company they will change and which they will adopt.
-Such as an advanced CRM system, better project management control, marketing strategy and more.
+Such as an advanced CRM system, better project management control, marketing strategy, and more.
 This involves transitioning people, products, practices, and relationships.
-In general you can think about integration as falling into four basic categories.
-Marketing which involves vision and strategy, positioning and sales strategy, human resources, which includes HR concepts, benefits, compliance, organization and people's skills.
-Relationship management which involves customers, dealers and partners and suppliers.
-Operations which involves processes, systems and procedures, products and technology.
-Each of these need to be addressed in the integration plan.
+In general, you can think about integration as falling into four basic categories.
+Marketing, which involves vision and strategy, positioning and sales strategy, human resources, which includes HR concepts, benefits, compliance, organization, and people's skills.
+Relationship management, which involves customers, dealers, and partners, and suppliers.
+Operations, which involves processes, systems and procedures, products, and technology.
+Each of these needs to be addressed in the integration plan.

 Thank you Jim.
 Now, back across the pond to Peter Prince out of London, creating a team to set the right expectations, Peter.

 During the integration period, many people will be performing two jobs.
 So, everyone will be stressed.
-There will be lots of uncertainty about people's positions, who they report to, et Cetera.
-Thus, it is critical that they be open communication and feedback.
+There will be lots of uncertainty about people's positions, who they report to, et cetera.
+Thus, it is critical that there be open communication and feedback.
 Set realistic expectations as full integration often takes time.
 To mitigate these issues, you will need to develop an integration plan with the buyer.
 Put together a multidisciplinary team with members from both companies and across all departments.
 You can't just have the guy who runs sales trying to run the entire initiative.
-Creat a team balance with HR, legal, technology, Ops, sales and marketing and other key departments.
-It's recommended to put in place a full time executive officer as integration manager to guide the process.
-Have the team and managers set key events, create milestones, and develop a 90 day action plan that everyone can focus on.
+Create a team balance with HR, legal, technology, Ops, sales and marketing, and other key departments.
+It's recommended to put in place a full-time executive officer as an integration manager to guide the process.
+Have the team and managers set key events, create milestones, and develop a 90-day action plan that everyone can focus on.
 It's a short enough term.
 It will motivate people to get onto the bandwagon.
-Set goals and milestones, then monitor that progress and be put back making sure people know and understand what is happening and where they will stand.
+Set goals and milestones, then monitor that progress making sure people know and understand what is happening and where they will stand.